zskarte/zskarte-server/README.md

       - Add organization (the one created in step 2)
 4. Set permissions for "Authenticated" role
     - Settings -> User & Permissions Plugin -> Roles -> Authenticated
       - Give all rights on Organization
       - Give all rights on Operation
+      - Give "find" and "findOne" rights on Map-snapshot
 5. Set permissions for "Public" role (to make login page work)
     - Settings -> User & Permissions Plugin -> Roles -> Public
       - Give "find" right on Organization